 In an earlier article, I outlined the ways that you can find keywords for free by using the Amazon Search Bar.
 You can also use Google to help in your research.

-However, it is a slow process and involves a bit of guesswork, and you can never be sure that you will find search terms that real Amazon customers are using.
+However, it is a slow process and involves a lot of guesswork, and you can never be sure that you will find search terms that real Amazon customers are using.

 If you want to get the best categories and keywords for your books, the only way is by accessing real-time Amazon data.

 You can do this with KDP Rocket.
-It is specialist software that gives you access to up-to-date Amazon data.
+It is specialist software that gives you access to up-to-date Amazon book and customer search data.